 FAQs for Family-Focused Placement

-Children’s Hope was developed to help single mothers, who may have limited or no support/resources, by providing an opportunity to develop a solid foundation for themselves and the children in their custody.
+Family-Focused Care was developed to help single mothers, who may have limited or no support/resources, by providing an opportunity to develop a solid foundation for themselves and the children in their custody.

 The goal is to help families become productive and more self-sufficient by providing a safe, stable and nurturing place to live, while equipping, assisting and teaching important skills that support both the mother and the children.

-Children’s Hope helps in these areas:
+Family-Focused Care helps in these areas:

 • Parenting Skills